-For instance the following definition prevents Automake to misinterpret '.idlC.cpp:' as an attempt to transform '.idlC' into '.cpp'.
+For instance, the following definition prevents Automake to misinterpret '.idlC.cpp:' as an attempt to transform .idlC files into .cpp files.

 As you may have noted, the SUFFIXES variable behaves like the .SUFFIXES special target of make.
 You should not touch .SUFFIXES yourself, but use SUFFIXES instead and let Automake generate the suffix list for .SUFFIXES.
 Any given SUFFIXES go at the start of the generated suffixes list, followed by Automake generated suffixes not already in the list.